This learning sequence is designed to assist students to evaluate statistical reports to compare population numbers and life expectancy.

 Activity 3: Life expectancy

 The activities provide students with the opportunity to develop their spreadsheet skills.
 Some students may require some scaffolding activities prior to creating their own spreadsheets.
-As a starting point, students should complete the Life expectancy data table using information collected from People Facts: Life Expectancy.
+As a starting point, students should complete the Life expectancy data table using information collected from Our World in Data

 When comparing countries, the life expectancy of its inhabitants can differ significantly.
 There is also a difference between male and female life expectancies in most countries and cultures.